 Let's go see the natural Akita cedars [1] The striking natural Akita cedars

-Cedar is a tree native to Japan, and fossils dating back approximately 5.3 million years have been found in Akita Prefecture.
-Archaeological excavations have shown that humans were using cedar trees as early as the early Jomon period.
-Later, around 850 (early Heian period), cedar timbers were found on the outer wall of the remains of Hotta no Saku ( a national historic site in Daisen City), which was a frontline base for the Yamato Imperial Army that invaded from the south in an attempt to subjugate the people who had previously lived in this area.
+Japanese cedar (Cryptomeria japonica) is a tree native to Japan, and fossils dating back approximately 5.3 million years have been found in Akita Prefecture.
+Archaeological investigations have shown that humans used cedar wood during the early Jomon period.
+Later, around 850 AD (early Heian period),cedar timbers were discovered on the outer wall of the Hotta-no-saku site (Daisen City/National Historic Site), which was a frontline base for the Yamato court army that attacked from the south to subdue the people who had lived in the area up to that point.

 Nibetsu Natural Recreation Forest